saraNasser4/MoodApp/README.md

 ## Make the Form separate

 I realized I had to separate the form with its input to store its value so I could be able to send it to the server and done

+## Post the data to the api

+I made a try and catch scope for the client part first havn't dug in the server yet